 Flynn effect.
 Test score increases have been continuous and approximately linear from the earliest years of testing to the present.

 For the Raven's Progressive Matrices test, subjects born over a 100-year period were compared in Des Moines, Iowa, and separately in Dumfries, Scotland.
 Improvements were remarkably consistent across the whole period, in both countries.
 This effect of an apparent increase in IQ has also been observed in various other parts of the world, though the rates of increase vary.
 There are numerous proposed explanations of the Flynn effect, as well as some skepticism about its implications.

 Similar improvements have been reported for other cognitions such as semantic and episodic memory.
 Recent research suggests that the Flynn effect may have ended in at least a few developed nations, possibly allowing national differences in IQ scores to diminish if the Flynn effect continues in nations with lower average national IQs.
 Kohlberg's Moral Stages.
 W.C.

 Crain.
 (1985).
 Theories of Development.
 Prentice-Hall. pp. 118-136.
 Piaget's theory of cognitive development.
 Piaget's theory of cognitive development is a comprehensive theory about the nature and development of human intelligence, first developed by Swiss developmental psychologist Jean Piaget (1896–1980).

-It is primarily known as a developmental stage theory , but in fact, it deals with the nature of knowledge itself and how humans come gradually to acquire, construct, and use it.
+It is primarily known as a developmental stage theory but, in fact, it deals with the nature of knowledge itself and how humans come gradually to acquire, construct, and use it.
 To Piaget, cognitive development was a progressive reorganization of mental processes as a result of biological maturation and environmental experience.
-Children construct an understanding of the world around them, then experience discrepancies between what they already know and what they discover in their environment. [ 1 ] Moreover, Piaget claims the idea that cognitive development is at the center of human organism and language is contingent on cognitive development.
+Accordingly, children construct an understanding of the world around them, then experience discrepancies between what they already know and what they discover in their environment.
+Moreover, Piaget claimed the idea that cognitive development is at the center of human organism, and language is contingent on cognitive development.